SCUM Manifesto: SCUM as acronym

 The word "SCUM" is used in the text in reference to a certain type of women, not to men.
 It refers to empowered women, "SCUM - dominant, secure, self-confident, nasty, violent, selfish, independent, proud, thrill-seeking, free-wheeling, arrogant females, who consider themselves fit to rule the universe, who have free-wheeled to the limits of this 'society' and are ready to wheel on to something far beyond what it has to offer".
-According to Avitel Ronell, that "SCUM" was intended as an acronym was a "belated add-on", which Solanas later rejected.
-(Note: "There were moments when ... ["Solanas"] disclaimed the acronymization of her title, refuting that it stood for 'Society for Cutting Up Men.'
-A mere 'literary device' and belated add-on ....")
+According to feminist philosopher Avital Ronell, that "SCUM" was intended as an acronym was a "belated add-on", which Solanas later rejected.
+(Note: Ronell writes in the introduction to the 2016 edition of SCUM Manifesto, "There were moments when [Solanas] disclaimed the acronymization of her title, refuting that it stood for 'Society for the Cutting Up of Men'.
+A mere 'literary device' and belated add-on, the gloss on SCUM permitted the title to pass into other languages with annihilating precision: Manifest der Gesellschaft zur Vernichtung der Männer (1969), Manifesto de la Organización para el Extermino del Hombre (1977), Manifesto per l'eliminzione dei masch (1994), and whatever it says to the same effect in Czech (1998).")

 Influence

 The Manifesto, according to Lyon, is "notorious and influential" and was "one of the earliest ... [and] one of the most radical" tracts produced by "various strands of the American women's liberation movement".
 Lyon said that "by 1969 it had become a kind of bible" for Cell 16, in Boston.
 According to a 2012 article by Arthur Goldwag on the Southern Poverty Law Center Hatewatch blog, "Solanas continues to be much-read and quoted in some feminist circles."
 Whether the Manifesto should be considered a feminist classic is challenged by Heller because the Manifesto rejected a hierarchy of greatness, but she said it "remains an influential feminist text."